-Around the United States, epoxy terrazzo serves as the flooring of choice for many courthouses.
+Around the United States, terrazzo serves as the flooring of choice for many courthouses.

 Law officials and magistrates benefit from a modern and comfortable space.
-Epoxy terrazzo delivers on durability, low maintenance and beautiful designs helping courthouses become community anchors in their cities.
+Terrazzo delivers on durability, low maintenance and beautiful designs helping courthouses become community anchors in their cities.

 Longlasting floors are essential for today’s federal buildings.

 With court proceedings occurring every day, the high amounts of visitor traffic take effect.
 Epoxy terrazzo is ideal for high traffic areas of courthouses withstanding the wear and tear commonly associated with other flooring systems.